 Caller familiarity: Customers are used to entering card details via keypad.
 It's the standard IVR flow they've been doing for 20 years.
 There's no UX friction.

 Speech capture of card numbers is a compliance anti-pattern.
-DTMF capture is the industry-standard, compliance-correct approach.
+Keypad capture inside a certified environment is the industry-standard, compliance-correct approach.
 Any architecture that routes spoken card numbers through your AI pipeline is building a very expensive PCI scope problem.

 PCI Scope: What Changes and What Doesn't